 My gigging harp case contains twenty-six harmonicas — 10 diatonics, 10 backup diatonics (harps can and do blow up at the most inopportune times, so you need backups), four chromatics and two tremolo harps.
 At most gigs, I will use about 15 of these — honest.

-I usually play into an Astatic T-3 , an Astatic JT-30 or a customized/chopped Turner +2 mic.
-They’re all wired with non-original Shure dynamic microphone elements — the same element used in the older-model Shure Green Bullets.
-Usually I run the harp mic into a Dunlop Carbon Copy or Danelectro Dan-Echo delay pedal and then into the amp.
-For vocals and acoustic sounds, I usually go through a Shure SM-58 into the PA.
+I usually play into an Astatic T-3 or Astatic JT-30 mic.
+They’re wired with non-original Shure dynamic microphone elements — the same element used in the older-model Shure Green Bullets.
+Usually I run the harp mic into a Mooer Reecho or Memphis Mini delay pedal and then into the amp.
+For vocals and acoustic sounds, I usually go through an Audix OM3 into the PA.

-I have used all sorts of amps over the years, but here’s what I own now: Teresita, a Fender Tweed Deluxe clone I built with a Ceriatone chassis, JJ and Philips tubes and a Ted Weber cabinet and speaker; a Traynor DarkHorse head that I usually couple with a Egnater Tweaker 1×12 cabinet; that contains a reissue Jensen C12N; an amazing 1966 blackface Fender Champ that I use for a surprising number of gigs and a classic Pignose practice amp.
-I also use a Joyo American Sound pedal for practice and some small gigs; it claims to emulate classic Fender tube amps and although the signal does not have the ‘cut’ of the real thing, it sounds shockingly good.
-Cost: All of $40.
+I have used all sorts of amps over the years, but here’s what I own now: Teresita, a Fender Tweed Deluxe clone I built with a Ceriatone chassis, JJ and Philips tubes and a Ted Weber cabinet and speaker; a Lone Wolf Harp Train 10; an amazing 1966 blackface Fender Champ that I use for a surprising number of gigs and a classic Pignose practice amp.
+I also use a Joyo American Sound pedal for practice and some small gigs; it claims to emulate classic Fender tube amps and although the signal does not have the ‘cut’ of the real thing, it sounds shockingly good and cost all of $40.

-I also bring a good-quality tambourine and some “shaker eggs” to gigs.
+I also bring a good-quality tambourine and various shaky-sounding things to gigs.
 Unlike a lot of harp players, I can actually play these things.
 I’m actually quite proud of what I can do with a tambo; it’s really a great rhythm instrument if you use it correctly.

 Up-and-coming harp players ask me about gear all of the time.
 They’re all looking for that Holy Grail combination to make them sound like their heroes, but I always tell them it’s not about the gear.
 The right equipment can make a decent player sound better but it will not create good amplified tone out of poor acoustic tone.
 You’ve got to put in the practice time to get the result you want.